 Our Vision for Tudeley Village

-The vision for Tudeley Village is inspired by new communities built in the UK in recent years, not least those by the Duchy of Cornwall at Poundbury in Dorset, and by Scottish landowners at Tornagrain and Chapelton.
-The village has also been inspired by towns and villages in the Kent countryside, drawing upon the region’s rich history.
+The vision for Tudeley Village was inspired by new communities built in the UK in recent years, not least those by the Duchy of Cornwall at Poundbury in Dorset, and by Scottish landowners at Tornagrain and Chapelton.
+It was also inspired by towns and villages in the Kent countryside, drawing upon the region’s rich history.

-Tudeley Village will be a place where people will want to live, work and relax for generations to come.
+Tudeley Village would be a place where people would want to live, work and relax for generations to come.

 Explore our vision

 The masterplan indicates 2,800 new homes built over 30 years.
-This will include various types and tenures in a range of sizes and styles, drawing on the Kent vernacular.
-Affordable housing will be integrated within the village.
+This would include various types and tenures in a range of sizes and styles, drawing on the Kent vernacular.
+Affordable housing would be integrated within the village.

-Tudeley Village will be a mixed-use community, which will offer amenity and employment opportunities, including offices, workshops, cafés and shops.
-These will be located around the village, mostly in the village centre, or forming the heart of smaller neighbourhoods.
+Tudeley Village would be a mixed-use community, which would offer amenity and employment opportunities, including offices, workshops, cafés and shops.
+These would be located around the village, mostly in the village centre, or forming the heart of smaller neighbourhoods.

-There will be a strong focus on open space, informal and formal, largely inspired by the site’s existing landscape features.
-These will include community orchards and allotments, and a village green modelled on examples from the Weald.
+There would be a strong focus on open space, informal and formal, largely inspired by the site’s existing landscape features.
+These would include community orchards and allotments, and a village green modelled on examples from the Weald.

-Community facilities will include a nursery, primary school, secondary school, a village hall, healthcare facilities and a sports centre.
-The Tudeley Village Trust will support the new community.
+Community facilities would include a nursery, primary school, secondary school, a village hall, healthcare facilities and a sports centre.
+The Tudeley Village Trust would support the new community.

-Transport and community infrastructure will be joined by sustainable investment in utilities to support the new village.
-Utilities will be delivered via a coordinated strategy with infrastructure delivered in a timely manner to meet demand in a sustainable way.
+Transport and community infrastructure would be joined by sustainable investment in utilities to support the new village.
+Utilities would be delivered via a coordinated strategy with infrastructure delivered in a timely manner to meet demand in a sustainable way.